davidkane9/creditr/TO-DO.md

 4. Formatting table four (which is too long right now)

 Check whether the blank after Equation 61 and 62 are okay?
+(Answer: Spacing is fixed by starting a new page for now, but other sections still do not start on a new page.
+Should figure out a way of fixing the spacing without starting on a new page because other JSS articles do not have new page for different sections)

 DONE: 5.
 Equation (61) which has too much spacing above it right now
 -------- This is because we have a Bloomberg picture right after the equation, and LaTex cannot fit them in one page.